ApelSYN/node-mysql-query/README.md

                 }
       }

-      See <a href="https://www.npmjs.org/package/config">Config</a> about using 'config' module
+      See https://www.npmjs.org/package/config about using 'config' module